tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/控制台指南（新版）/访问管理/自定义策略_intl_en.md

 >!This document describes the access management feature of **SMS**.
 For more information on access management for other Tencent Cloud services, please see [CAM-Enabled Products](https://intl.cloud.tencent.com/document/product/598/10588).

-It is convenient to use a [preset policy](https://intl.cloud.tencent.com/document/product/382/38455) in SMS access control to implement authorization, but its granularity of permission control is coarse and cannot be refined to the SMS application and the [TencentCloud API](https://intl.cloud.tencent.com/product/api) levels.
+It is convenient to use a [default policy](https://intl.cloud.tencent.com/document/product/382/38455) in SMS access control to implement authorization, but its granularity of permission control is coarse and cannot be refined to the SMS application and the [TencentCloud API](https://intl.cloud.tencent.com/product/api) levels.
 If you need fine-grained permissions control, you need to create custom policies.

 ## Custom Policy Creation Methods
 There are multiple ways to create a custom policy.
 The table below shows a comparison of various methods.
 For detailed directions, please see further below.